-(4) A consent under this Article may be granted subject to such conditions, if any, as the Central Government may think fit to impose, but no such consent shall be unreasonably withheld, nor shall the Central Government refuse, if sufficient cause is

-Borrowing by the Central Government.

-Borrowing by the Provinces, etc. shown, to make a loan to, or to give a guarantee in respect of a loan raised by, a Provincial Government, or seek to impose in respect of any of the matters aforesaid any condition that is unreasonable, and if any dispute arises whether a refusal of consent, or a refusal to make a loan or to give a guarantee, or any condition insisted upon, is or is not justifiable, the dispute shall be referred to the National Assembly for consideration.
+(4) A consent under this Article may be granted subject to such conditions, if any, as the Central Government may think fit to impose, but no such consent shall be unreasonably withheld, nor shall the Central Government refuse, if sufficient cause is shown, to make a loan to, or to give a guarantee in respect of a loan raised by, a Provincial Government, or seek to impose in respect of any of the matters aforesaid any condition that is unreasonable, and if any dispute arises whether a refusal of consent, or a refusal to make a loan or to give a guarantee, or any condition insisted upon, is or is not justifiable, the dispute shall be referred to the National Assembly for consideration.

-Provincial taxes in respect of professions, etc. 141.
-A Provincial Law may impose taxes, not exceeding such limits as may from time to time be fixed by Act of the Central Legislature, on persons engaged in professions, trades, callings or employments, and no such Provincial Law shall be regarded as imposing a tax on income.
+141. A Provincial Law may impose taxes, not exceeding such limits as may from time to time be fixed by Act of the Central Legislature, on persons engaged in professions, trades, callings or employments, and no such Provincial Law shall be regarded as imposing a tax on income.

-Inter-Provincial 142.
-(1) Subject to clause (2) of this Article, the Legistrade. lature of a Province shall not have power-
+142. (1) Subject to clause (2) of this Article, the Legislature of a Province shall not have power:

-- (a) to make any law prohibiting or restricting the entry into, or the export from, the Province of any goods; or - (b) to impose a tax which, as between goods manufactured or produced in the Province and similar goods not so manufactured or produced, discriminates in favour of the former goods or which, in the case of goods manufactured or produced outside the Province, discriminates between goods manufactured or produced in any locality in Pakistan and similar goods produced in any other locality in Pakistan.
+(a) to make any law prohibiting or restricting the entry into, or the export from, the Province of any goods; or

+(b) to impose a tax which, as between goods manufactured or produced in the Province and similar goods not so manufactured or produced, discriminates in favour of the former goods or which, in the case of goods manufactured or produced outside the Province, discriminates between goods manufactured or produced in any locality in Pakistan and similar goods produced in any other locality in Pakistan.